leon4rd/test/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## My friend told me that pepper is the best seasoning for a roast, but I took it with a grain of salt.